fredstro/hilbertmodgroup/paper.md

 belongs to a specific set, a so-called "fundamental domain".
-This type of algorithm was first introduced in the context of binary quadratic forms in the 18th century by Lagrange, Gauss and others, with the main contribution published by Gauss in his famous *Disquisitiones Arithmeticae*.
+This type of algorithm was first introduced in the context of binary quadratic forms in the 18th century by Lagrange, Gauss and others, with the main contribution published by @MR0197380 in the famous *Disquisitiones Arithmeticae*.

 A natural generalisation of the modular group over $\mathbb{Z}$ is given by the family of Hilbert modular groups, $\Gamma_K=\mathrm{PSL}_2(\mathcal{O}_K)$,